Chicken112/timelinR/readme.md

 {
     from: number,
     to: optional number,
-    text: string
+    text: optional string
 }
 ```

 ### Options
-an object with the following optional properties
+a JSON object with the following optional properties
 | name | type | default | description |
 |---|---|---|---|
 | start | number | 0 | Where should the timeline start |